TaraVasque/random-projects-i-made/README.md

 4. **Note Pad Like App Made with HTML, CSS, JavaScript**
    - A simple and functional note-taking app.
 Create, edit, and save your notes directly in your browser.
+   - this is s still being worked on and doesnt currently work properly, if you find any errors please tell me

 5. **AI Text Bot Made with Groq AI**
    - An AI-powered text bot that can engage in conversations and provide responses based on Groq AI technology.